iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 5 reviews"/>
 </p>

+> Really do appreciate this app.
+I'm high risk and so is my husband, staying on top of where this virus is and if we may have been in contact with it puts my mind at ease.<br> :date: __2021-01-26 20:14:09__

+> Started updating after reinstall.
+Turned on power management exception.
+Seems to be working again.
+Developer responds quickly.
+Edit: Hasn't checked exposure since 1/4/21.
+Seems stuck.
+Checked google exposure over past 14 days.
+Contained no data.
+Wish there was a way to force a check/notification update.
+Reinstalled.
+Still not updating Original: Low battery consumption.
+Exceptional privacy.
+No location tracking.
+Low data use.
+Not invasive.<br> :date: __2021-01-26 17:00:11__

+> Very relieved i have this & have shared it<br> :date: __2021-01-24 05:38:44__

 > clear all my control<br> :date: __2021-01-20 08:51:04__

 > I know the privacy concerns, but I feel my health and the health of the people around me matter more.<br> :date: __2021-01-18 18:05:55__